Network Cloaking

 Industry Perspective:

-The oil and gas industry relies on a secure network infrastructure to manage an intricate web of global energy operations.
+The oil and gas industry relies on a secure network infrastructure to manage an intricate web of global energy operations that is fundamentally based on secure connectivity between systems.
 The revenue generated by the industry makes it an enticing target for cybercriminals, jeopardizing the security and safety of critical operations.
 In 2022, oil and gas companies were the verified target of 21 ransomware attacks and 32 cyber breaches, placing it in the top ten assaulted industry sector list.
 The fallout from the Colonial Pipeline attack highlights the danger to oil and gas companies and the consumer markets that depend on their product for continued operation.

 The Department of Energy’s (DoE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) created the Cybersecurity for the Operational Technology initiative to highlight the expectations of the oil and gas industry in cybersecurity.
 It emphasized the importance of cyber visibility and the susceptibility of critical energy systems and networks to potential cyber-attacks.
 This requirement for continuous monitoring eliminates the option of air gap systems as a likely solution for the industry.
 It also makes its legacy systems a key target for highly sophisticated cyber attackers.
 The CESER calls on the industry to proactively secure OT systems to protect the energy infrastructure’s survivability and resilience.